-Who else (if anyone) do you know who has taken a gap year?
+Who else (if anyone) do you know who has taken a GAP year?

 Where outside the U.S. have you visited, if anywhere, and for how long and in what context?

-What is your budget?
+What was your budget?

-What research or preparation have you done?
+What research or preparation did you do?

 Include anything I didn’t ask, but which you feel is important to know.